spandanaravula552/aws-devops-zero-to-hero/day-9/README.md

 Bucket-level permissions and policies define who can access and perform actions on the bucket.
 You can grant permissions using IAM (Identity and Access Management) policies, which allow fine-grained control over user access to the bucket and its objects.

+##Restrict the bucket permission against users, that means nobody should access the buckets except me:

+for that - go to bucket permissions->Bucket policies->edit->clieck on new statement->aws will give you JSON template

 ## Uploading and Managing Objects in S3 Buckets

 Uploading objects to S3 buckets